annejooyun/Heis_2020_GO/Heis_Go/orderHandler/README.md

 If an order has been executed, the fsm will send a boolean signal (true) to the message handler, and by that saying: "The orders on the current floor are executed".
 The order handler then removes all orders on the current floor from the order list.

 This module has the main functions "*DistributeInternalOrders*" and "*RegisterExecutedOrders*", which, as the name implies, distributes all internal orders, and register if an order has been executed.

+Help-functions can be found in the file orderHanlder-helpfunc